Origin & History of the FBA

 The FBA is an organic and evolving organization.
 It was founded in 2007 by a group of family-owned businesses and their supporters, including founding members Ed Tarlow, Jeffrey Davis, Al DeNapoli, Brian Nagle and Cathy Watson.
 With continuous help from a dedicated advisory board made of leading, local family business owners, as well as a group of advisors and experts pooling their resources and expertise, the non-profit has thrived.

 Its goals have always been to serve the family business community through education and recognition.
-It began with the establishment of the Family Business Awards for Massachusetts, and blossomed from there to include Massachusetts Family Business magazine, the New England Family Business Conference, and a host of educational and social activities for local family business owners and managers.
+It began with the establishment of the Family Business Awards for Massachusetts and a host of educational and social activities for local family business owners and managers.

 The Family Business Association is the leading independent, non-profit organization serving family business enterprises in New England.
 It provides educational programming and a forum for these businesses to collaboratively exchange knowledge and experience.
 The FBA is dedicated to the recognition and implementation of best business practices and ethical standards among these enterprises.

 It takes hard work, determination and persistence for a family business to succeed.
 It also means being willing to take risks.
 Family businesses face the same tough challenges every other business endures but they also encounter a unique set of personal and professional challenges that non-family businesses could never imagine.